Stradivarius Palatinos

-The Stradivarius Palatinos are a set of five string instruments made by Antonio Stradivari around 1700.
+The Stradivarius Palatinos or Palatines, are a set of five string instruments made by Antonio Stradivari around 1700.
 They are kept in Madrid's Royal Palace.
 The term "Palatino" can in this case be translated as "court" instruments, as it refers to their belonging to the Spanish royal collection.

 Four of the five are decorated instruments known as the Royal Quartet (also referred to in Spanish as Palatino or Coral): they comprise 2 violins, a viola and a cello.
 There is also another (non-decorated) cello.

 The Royal Quartet

 Decorated instruments are rare in Stradivari' output, and so are sets of instruments.
 A few of his clients are known to have acquired sets, for example, Ferdinando de' Medici, Grand Prince of Tuscany (son of Cosimo III de' Medici, Grand Duke of Tuscany).
 In the case of the Palatinos, Stradivari intended to present them to the king of Spain but was not able to do so during his lifetime.

 An ensemble of 2 violins, a viola and a cello is what is referred to in classical music as a string quartet, and many works have been written for this combination since the 18th century.
 For example, the Spanish royal family was the patron of Boccherini, who wrote over a hundred works in this genre.
 However, Stradivari never heard the type of composition known as a "string quartet", the format emerged after his death.
-The project to provide instruments for the Spanish court evidently envisaged a different ensemble, as instead of having only viola, the set originally had two.
+The project to provide instruments for the Spanish court evidently envisaged a different ensemble, as instead of having only one viola, the set originally included two.